 First, despite what we’d like to think, we are not living in a world where all research is conducted with the public good as its highest priority, with transparency, or without funding sources that elucidate severe biases.
 A recent study at John’s Hopkins shows the drug and device industry funds six times the clinical trials as the federal government.
 So, often companies with great financial interest in the outcome of trials will have more control over what doctors and patients will learn about new treatments than the National Institutes of Health.

 Allen Francis, chair of the DSM-IV Task force and part of the leadership group for DSM III and DSM-III-R is Professor Emeritus and former chair of the Department of Psychiatry at Duke University School of Medicine.
 In his latest book, Saving Normal, he discusses how commercial interests have hijacked the medical enterprise, putting profits before patients and creating a culture of over-diagnosis, over-testing, and over-treatment.
-He blames diagnostic inflation for the fact that an excessive proportion of the population relies on psychiatric medication and the myriad of subsequent problems.
+He blames diagnostic inflation for the fact that an excessive proportion of the population relies on psychiatric medication and outlines a number of subsequent problems.

 - 1 in 5 adults in the United States uses at least one psychiatric drug while roughly 4% of our children are on a stimulant.